ThomasMertes/seed7/src/read_me.txt

     cp mk_osx.mak makefile
     make depend
     make

+  After the compilation the interpreter executable can be found in the 'bin' directory and the 'prg' directory will contain a link to the executable.

   Under Mac OS X the X11 library is usually found in '/usr/X11R6/lib'.
 For unknown reasons the Xcode (Mac OS X)